bytebase/bytebase.com-old/docs/features/sql-editor/run-queries.md

 ## Explain query

-SQL Editor provides a button next to the `Run` one to run Explain queries.
-You can click it or use the shortcut key `(⌘ + E)` to run Explain SQL queries instead of writing them manually.
+SQL Editor provides an `Explain` button to run EXPLAIN on the selected query.
+You can click it or use the shortcut key `(⌘ + E)` instead of prepending EXPLAIN manually.

 ```sql
 # Run Query